QDRIVEdotDev/GLaDOS-Intention-Engine/system_prompt.md

 5. **Music Assistant Voice Script** should be installed by following the instructions included above.

-6.  **Customize:** The information below will show you how to tailor the GLaDOS Intention Engine to your homes needs! (that's the fun part)
+6.  **Customize:** The information below will show you how to tailor the GLaDOS Intention Engine to your specific intentions!
+      (that's the fun part)

 ---